-To receive Universal Credit and other benefits, you’ll need to have a bank or building society account, or an account with an alternative provider like a credit union.
+To receive Universal Credit and other benefits, you’ll need a bank or building society current account, or an account with an alternative provider like a credit union.
+The account must allow you to both make and receive automated payments.
 Here we explain the options available and the pros and cons of each one.
-That way, you can choose an account that’s suitable for you or check whether the one you have is OK.

 Which accounts can receive benefit payments?

-You will need to have an account that can receive automated payments.
+You will need an account that can receive automated payments.

-If you are renting from a social landlord, check whether they recommend a particular account – if so, you don’t have to use it, but some landlords will pay you an incentive if you do.
+If you’re renting from a social landlord, check whether they recommend a particular account – if so, you don’t have to use it, but some landlords will pay you an incentive if you do.

 Setting up payments for rent and other bills

-Ideally your account should also allow you to make automated payments out of the account – such as Direct Debits or standing orders – for bills such as rent, gas and electricity.
+Ideally your account should also allow you to make automated payments out of the account, such as Direct Debits or standing orders, for bills like rent, gas and electricity.

 Only these accounts allow you to make outgoing automated payments: